mvdnbrk/laravel-model-expires/README.md

 ### Customizing the column name

-You may customize the column name by setting the `EXIRES_AT` constant or by overriding the `getExpiresAtColumn()` on your model.
+You may customize the column name by setting the `EXIRES_AT` constant or by overriding the `getExpiresAtColumn()` method on your model.

 ```php
 class Subscription extends Model